invot/yaffolds/README.md

 ## Solid foundations for modern development

 The purpose of Yaffolds is to provide a consistent file structure, easy to understand code, and methods that simply make sense and save time.
 A Yaffolds-based project, upon completion, should allow for an easy hand-off between front-end and back-end developers.
+Cutting-edge technologies take a back seat to tried-and-true solutions with extensive documentation and a large user-base.
+It should be easy for any developer to take a look at the code and hit the ground running.
+Most of the complicated stuff is abstracted through easy-to-understand handlers and methods.

 # Features